-26.23 There are a number of practical matters that would need to be considered, including the following:
+26.26 There are a number of practical matters that would need to be considered, including the following:

-- Governance As noted above, there is a range within which an NMD model can fall, depending on how arm's length from Government it is decided the NMD should be. - Structures Decisions would be required on the composition of the Board and the staffing structure. - Status of Staff NMDs are staffed by civil servants.
-At present, all NICTS staff are members of the Northern Ireland Civil Service and fall under the policies set by the Department of Finance (formerly Department of Finance and Personnel), having gained NICS status when the then Northern Ireland Courts Service was converted into an executive agency of the Department of Justice in 2010.
-It will need to be determined whether staff in an NMD would retain their terms and conditions of service as part of the NICS. - Shared Services NICTS' position as an NMD would mean that it would need to be confirmed whether it would continue to come within the scope of the NICS Shared Services agenda.
+- Governance.
+As noted above, there is a range within which an NMD model can fall, depending on how arm's length from government it is decided the NMD should be. - Structures.
+Decisions would be required on the composition of the board and its sub-groups, including how judicial members would be selected, and the staffing structure.

+- Status of Staff.
+NMDs are staffed by civil servants.
+At present, all NICTS staff are members of the Northern Ireland Civil Service and fall under the policies set by the Department of Finance (formerly Department of Finance and Personnel), having gained NICS status when the then Northern Ireland Court Service was converted into an executive agency of the Department of Justice in 2010.
+It will need to be determined whether staff in an NMD would retain their terms and conditions of service as part of the NICS. - Shared Services.
+NICTS's position as an NMD would mean that it would need to be confirmed whether it would continue to come within the scope of the NICS Shared Services agenda.